-with these types of matters, the Performance Standards contained within § I-7, supra, apply here.
+- a.
+Attorneys representing adults in abuse and neglect cases shall investigate, research and prepare in the same manner and using the same tools as attorneys in criminal cases.
+Thus, to the extent consistent with these types of matters, the Performance Standards contained within §-I-7, supra, apply here. - b.

-- b.
 The attorney shall take into consideration any attendant emotional and psychological needs of the client.
 Where appropriate, the attorney shall employ the services of a forensic social worker or other qualified professionals. - c.
-The attorney shall be aware of the possibility of criminal prosecution based upon the same conduct at issue and plan strategy and advise the client accordingly. - d.
-When a Law Guardian has been appointed for children of the client, the attorney shall advise the client regarding the role of the Law Guardian and, when appropriate, shall prepare the client for contact or interviews with the Law Guardian. - e.
+The attorney shall be aware of the possibility of criminal prosecution based upon the same conduct at issue and plan strategy and advise the client accordingly.

+- d.
+When an attorney has been appointed to represent children of the client, the attorney shall advise the client regarding the role of the child's attorney and, when appropriate, shall prepare the client for contact or interviews with the child's attorney. - e.
 Attorneys shall counsel clients regarding all of the potential consequences of any particular resolution of the matter before clients are asked to make decisions regarding potential dispositions.